TRUTHS LOST IN LAODICEA

 I'm not aware of anyone compiling a list of the truths that were lost in the Laodicea era under Herbert Armstrong, so I've made such a list here.

-1) At the time that Herbert W Armstrong (HWA) first came into contact with the Church of God in the 1920's, its general belief was that they had long been in the Laodicea era.
-However, he wouldn't accept this and instead proclaimed it to be the Philadelphia era, causing a crucial truth to be lost.
+1) At the time that Herbert W Armstrong (HWA) first came into contact with the Church of God (COG) in the 1920's, its general belief was that they had long been in the Laodicea era.
+However, he refused to accept this and instead proclaimed it to be the Philadelphia era, causing a crucial truth to be lost.

 As a result, many of God's people for the best part of a century have been oblivious to the fact that the Laodicea message specifically applies to them.
 Since HWA's death, subsequent Church leaders, employing a variety of narratives, have continued to deny that the final Church era message applies to their teachings and practices.
 Consequently, the severe rebuke God is giving them is not being taken to heart.
 This may well prove to be catastrophic.

-2) The Church of God in the Philadelphia era (mid 1400's until mid 1800's) knew that one man government in a Church was one of the major tenets of what was then commonly referred to as "Popery".
-Herbert Armstrong himself also knew this in the early days of his ministry, but then amazingly had a total change of mind and went on to implement "one man" government in the Church, thereby displacing the true Head of the Church, Jesus Christ.
+2) The Church of God in the Philadelphia era (mid-1400's until mid-1800's) knew that one man government in a Church was one of the major tenets of what was then commonly referred to as "Popery".
+Herbert Armstrong acknowledged this in the early days of his ministry, but then amazingly had a total change of mind and went on to implement "one man" government in the Church, thereby displacing the true Head of the Church, Jesus Christ, and causing another great truth to be lost.

-In the message to Laodicea, Christ exhorts individuals to go against the flow of the many erroneous teachings of the Churches of God in this final era, and to be taught by Him personally, directly from the Bible.
+On the contrary, in the message to Laodicea, Christ exhorts individuals to go against the flow of the many erroneous teachings of the Churches of God in this final era and be taught by Him directly from the Bible.

 3) God's people in the Philadelphia era, though often likely to suffer persecution, were far more dedicated to keeping God's Sabbath day holy than most Church members are today.
 If we look at the quotes from Henri Misson and George Carlow from the 1600's and 1700's, as shown in the article "THE TRUE CHURCH ERAS", we see at that time a "Nehemiah" level of dedication (Neh 10:28-31; 13:15-22).
 This is far removed from the casual attitude displayed in our present Laodicea era Churches of God, where the practice of keeping the Sabbath to Biblical standards has been largely abandoned.
 The example set by HWA of doing business on the Sabbath has been instrumental in this decline.

-It is a fact that literally hundreds of HWA's prophetic pronouncements throughout his long ministry were erroneous.
-Therefore it is surprising to say the least that so many of his Futurist ideas are still adhered to by the Churches of God, and have never been re-examined.
+It is a fact that literally hundreds of HWA's prophetic pronouncements throughout his long ministry were erroneous, so it is surprising to say the least that most of his Futurist ideas are still adhered to by the Churches of God, and have never been re-examined.

 https://www.gospeltruth.net/futurismandthebible.htm